jrj-sys/README-generator/README.md

-# README-generator
+# README-Generator
 A professional README generator using Node.js and its npm package inquirer.